 Welcome to CCVCL

-The City College Visual Computing Research Laboratory (CCVCL) is directed by Professor Zhigang Zhu in the Computer Science Department at CCNY.
-It serves as an experimental environment for both research and education in advanced visual and other media computing.
-The research activities in the CCVCL primarily focus on the understanding of 3D natural scenes and the events in the scenes from multiple sensor modalities, including visible cameras, thermal sensors, and acoustic sensors.
+The CUNY Computational Vision and Convergence Laboratory (CCVCL) was founded in 2002 as The City College Visual Computing Laboratory.
+CCVCL is directed by Dr. Zhigang Zhu, Kayser Professor of Computer Science in The City College of New York and The CUNY Graduate Center.
+It serves as an experimental environment for both research and education in computational vision and the convergence research in AI, multimodal sensing, HCI, machine learning and their wide applications.
+The research activities in the CCVCL primarily focus on the understanding of 3D natural scenes and the events in the scenes from various sensor modalities, including cameras, thermal sensors, acoustic sensors and IOT sensors.
 Currently, there are two main research themes in the Lab.
-The first aspect of the research is three-dimensional scene modeling and rendering from images and videos.
-The second aspect of the research is human and other subject tracking and human signature extraction from multiple cameras and multimodal sensors.
-Potential applications of the advanced visual (and other media) computing range across assistive technology, Human-Computer Interaction (HCI), virtual reality, robot/human navigation, aerial/ground surveillance, content-based video coding, surveillance, security and transportation.
+The first aspect of the research is three-dimensional scene modeling, understanding and rendering from images and videos using computational vision and machine learning techniques.
+The second aspect of the research is human and other subject detection, tracking and signature extraction from multiple cameras and multimodal sensors.
+Potential applications of computational sensing and convergence research range across assistive technology, augmented and virtual reality, environment monitoring, Human-Computer Interaction (HCI), intelligence analysis, robot & human collaboration, security and surveillance, transportation, urban design, and etc..

 News and Announcements